js2264/scRNAseq_Physalia_2021/content/Introduction/02_Program.md

 Friday will be divided in three parts:

-- Morning (1h): "Journal club": discussion of a method paper
+- Morning (1h): "Journal club": discussion of method papers
 - Morning (1h + 1h30): Group projects: analysing scRNA-seq data by yourself, from A to Z
 - Afternoon (1h): Group presentations (10' each group, max 5 slides: what/why/where/when/how, conclusions)